-This website is concentrated around the course led by Prof. Dr. Yoko Takagi, within the Global Fashion Concentration program.
+This website is concentrated around the Global Fashion Concentration Master program led by Prof. Dr. Yoko Takagi.
 This course is based on research from the fields of Art and Design Practice, and its theory and history.

 The Global Fashion Concentration (GFC) Master course has been founded in 2012 for students who wish to gain their MA in fashion and textile studies in English.
 All courses in GFC are conducted in English and are open to both Japanese and non-Japanese students.